palaashatri/pytk-nvidia-smi-gui/README.md

 ## Building a Standalone Executable (Optional)

+### Automated Builds

+This project includes GitHub Actions workflows that automatically build executables:

+- **Release Builds**: When you create a git tag (e.g., `v1.0.0`), executables for Windows and Linux are automatically built and attached to the GitHub release
+- **Test Builds**: Every push to main/master branch runs build tests to ensure the code compiles correctly

+### Manual Build

-You can compile this app into a single-file executable using PyInstaller:
+You can also compile this app into a single-file executable using PyInstaller:

 1. **Install PyInstaller:**